 If a contractor is self-employed, the school will consider obtaining the DBS check, as self-employed people are not able to make an application directly to the DBS on their own account.
 The school will always check the identity of contractors and their staff on arrival.

 Adults who supervise children on work experience

-If the school is organising work experience placements, it will ensure that the placement provider has policies and procedures in place to protect children from harm.
-More information related to checks on work experience providers is outlined in the school's Work Experience Policy.
+If the school is organising work experience placements, the school will ensure that the placement provider has policies and procedures in place to protect children from harm.